Winter in Lake City

 Less expensive places to stay, great food, outstanding weather, an abundance of outdoor activities – why not trade glitzy for glistening this year and experience a real Colorado winter with down-home, back-to-basics fun in Lake City and Hinsdale County.

 November thru March

 - Hinsdale County has over 100 miles of multipurpose groomed trails that weave through the backcountry between Lake City and Creede.
-Snowmobile access include a number of entry points at Spring Creek Pass, Slumgullion Pass and Penniston Park, all just off Highway 149.
+Snowmobile access includes a number of entry points at Spring Creek Pass, Slumgullion Pass, and Penniston Park, all just off Highway 149.

 - Back Country Skiing/Snowshoeing

 - Cross-country ski and snowshoe opportunities include in-town, from town, and backcountry treks.
 Most hiking trails are “winter sport adaptable” for daytime adventures, or travel off trail and overnight at one of the yurts on the Hinsdale County Haute Route.

 - Ice Climbing